PurnimaPathak44/Project-1/README.md

 ![Film Ratings Popularity per Year](https://user-images.githubusercontent.com/124934770/230953883-06a6983e-d334-412d-9ef4-aebdbb9b86b7.png)

 Similar to the average profits, PG and R movies were the most popular until around 1982 when G movies started to increase.
 With the introduction of PG-13 movies in 1984, we see the decrease in PG and R movies.
 This could be due to PG and R movies becoming less saturated since films can now be split into a new in-between rating.
-G rated movies had a "golden popularity" era around the early 1990's but then all film ratings started even out and similar popularity after.
+G rated movies had a "golden popularity" era around the early 1990's.
+After that, all four film ratings started to even out and generate similar popularity ratings.
 More recently, PG-13 and R rated movies seemed to have had an increase in popularity starting somewhere around 2013.

 ### 4. "Top 10 Directors vs Revenue and Runtime Regression"